A Guide to Bankruptcy in Texas

 Attorney Fees in Bankruptcy

 In most Chapter 7 bankruptcy cases, attorney fees are paid up front.
-Alternatively, in Chapter 13 bankruptcy most attorneys ask for partial payment upfront with the remaining fees paid in monthly installments through your Chapter 13 plan.
+Alternatively, in Chapter 13, most bankruptcy lawyers ask for just the court filing fees or partial payment up front with the remaining fees paid in monthly installments through your Chapter 13 repayment plan.

 Credit Counseling Fees in Bankruptcy